mitchellwrosen/riak2/README.md

 potential throughput of the sequential socket.
 Multiple threads are able to send requests to Riak concurrently.

+### `riak2-client-impl-managed-indef`

+This package contains a `riak2-client-sig` "modifier" implementation, i.e., it is both parameterized by and implements the Riak client signature.
+It upgrades a client by automatically reconnecting and retrying on failure (not currently configurable).

 ### `riak2`

 This package contains high-level Riak bindings.
 Requires `riak2-client-sig` to